Centre of Mass MCQ

 Option b – increase

-Option b – the moment of inertia decreases
+Option b – a decrease in moment of inertia

 (a) a polar vector